Necessities for Doctrinal Resolution

 Given the principles above - What remains is the prayerful and logical observation and interpretation of Scripture on the part of the individual believer, and especially by Christain leaders - including parents and Sunday school teachers!

 There are many things which are not directly stated in Scripture.
 To understand these issues, we have several guides to help us:

 Systematic studies - If we trace a subject throughout the Bible, collecting related statements and examples, we can quite often be reasonably assured of truths regarding the things of God, even if they are not directly stated.

 Implied teaching and Examples - If something seems to be implied in Scripture, or if Scripture shows examples, and if the context is sure, then these can be reasonably considered as instruction, but without the authority of scriptural command.

 Generally speaking, the more we learn about the nature of God, and about His revealed Word, the more understanding we will have regarding things which are not directly stated.
 This is the kind of individual understanding that will help us grow in our daily walk.

-These "guides" will help us answer questions not directly addressed in Scripture, but we need to avoid being dogmatic or divisive regarding what we personally conclude (or what we may have been taught) regarding those things which God has chosen to leave unsaid.
+We need to avoid being dogmatic or divisive regarding what we personally conclude (or what we may have been taught) regarding those things which God has chosen to leave unsaid.